AngleProtocol/merkl-docs/README.md

 Merkl is built on top of an offchain engine that leverages onchain and offchain data to compute reward and point allocations for campaigns created by incentive providers.

 This system leaves the flexibility for Merkl to support tracking and rewarding virtually any type of offchain or onchain DeFi activity.
-Typically, Merkl currently supports incentives for providing liquidity in both concentrated (e.g., Uniswap V3) and constant product (e.g., UniswapV2) pools, lending and borrowing across a wide range of different protocols, providing liquidity through a yield aggregator, holding a token over a given period of time.
+Typically, Merkl currently supports incentives for providing liquidity in both concentrated (e.g., Uniswap V3) and constant product (e.g., Uniswap V2) pools, lending and borrowing across a wide range of different protocols, providing liquidity through a yield aggregator, holding a token over a given period of time.
 Protocols also use Merkl to execute retroactive token airdrops or as a backend infrastructure to power their point systems.

 ## What sets Merkl apart?